 VALID Science 10

 This test is optional for schools with Year 10 students.
 Schools with students in Year 10 can participate by registering their full cohort.
-Teachers of the registered schools will participate in 5 hours of NESA registered professional learning and then mark the extended response tasks for their school.
+Teachers of the registered schools will participate in five hours of professional learning and then mark the extended response tasks for their school.

 The VALID program is stimulating discussion within the national and statewide science education community about the nature and requirements of the science key learning area and the design of appropriate and informative assessment tools for school science.

 Consultation is a two way process in which the VALID team, interest groups and other areas of the NSW Department of Education exchange information in Stages 3, 4 and 5.